SimenHolmestad/CameraHub/readme.md

 python3 -m unittest
 ```

+The test uses pyzbar to check if the qr-codes are generated correctly.
+To install pyzbar correctly, check <https://pypi.org/project/pyzbar/>.

 # Design
 The design of the frontend is done using [Material UI](https://material-ui.com/), and the main layout is heavily inspired by (stolen from) the [album example](https://material-ui.com/getting-started/templates/album/) at [the Material UI template page](https://material-ui.com/getting-started/templates/).